 An important finding of this study is the distinct pattern observed between intestinal and faecal examinations.
 Adult helminths such as Ascaris, Trichuris, and Trichostrongylus were recovered exclusively from the gastrointestinal tract, whereas parasite eggs were detected only in faecal samples.
 Strongyloides spp. was the only parasite group identified in both intestinal and faecal samples, reflecting its unique life cycle and ability to produce larvae that can be detected in faeces (Cawthorn & Hoffman, 2015; Friant et al., 2020).
 This highlights the importance of combining intestinal examination with faecal analysis to improve the detection of gastrointestinal parasites.

-From a public health perspective, the presence of multiple gastrointestinal parasites in bush animals raises concerns regarding zoonotic transmission (David et al., 2025; Evans et al., 2020; Frias et al., 2024; Gabriel et al., 2022).
+From a public health perspective, the presence of multiple gastrointestinal parasites in bush animals raises concerns regarding zoonotic transmission Gabriel et al., 2022; ( Evans et al., 2020; Frias et al., 2024; David et al., 2025).
 Consumption of improperly cooked bushmeat, as well as poor handling practices during processing, may increase the risk of infection in humans.
-The detection of parasites with known zoonotic potential underscores the need for improved meat inspection, public health education, and hygienic practices in bushmeat markets (Maharjan et al., 2025; Olusi et al., 2021; Pourrut et al., 2011).
+The detection of parasites with known zoonotic potential underscores the need for improved meat inspection, public health education, and hygienic practices in bushmeat markets Pourrut et al., 2011 ; Olusi et al., 2021; (Maharjan et al., 2025).

 Despite these findings, this study has some limitations.
 The relatively small and uneven sample sizes across host species may limit the generalizability of the results and reduce the power of statistical analyses.
 In addition, parasite identification was based on morphological characteristics, which may not always allow precise species-level identification.
 Future studies incorporating larger sample sizes and molecular diagnostic techniques are recommended to provide more robust insights into parasite diversity and transmission dynamics.